-- The Workshop is designed as the first step towards identifying synergies between the work of the CoE and the NHRIs in the field of protection and promotion of the freedom of expression.
-It is intended to be exploratory in nature and, while the safety of journalists is to be considered a starting point, the Workshop will not be limited to that topic, but may also focus on other aspects of the freedom of expression in which shared interests of the participating organisations will be recognised. - Its primary objective is to provide a platform for the exchange of experiences and practices of the participant organisations related to the above-mentioned areas, identification of common interests and concerns, as well as challenges to cooperation.
-In this connection, it is worth noting that the roles, competences and priorities of the NHRIs in different countries may differ, and that communication rights may not be among the priority areas for their activities.
+The Seminar is designed as the first step towards identifying synergies between the work of the Council of Europe and the ENNHRI in the field of promotion and protection of the freedom of expression.
+It is intended to be exploratory in nature and, while the safety of journalists is to be considered a starting point, the Seminar will not be limited to that topic, but may also focus on other aspects of the freedom of expression in which shared interests of the participating organisations will be recognised.

+Its primary objective is to provide a platform for the exchange of experiences and practices of the participant organisations related to the above-mentioned areas, identification of common interests and concerns, as well as challenges to cooperation.
+In this connection, it is worth noting that the roles, competences and priorities of NHRIs in different countries may differ, and that communication rights may not be among the priority areas for their activities.
 Nevertheless, as shown by, among others, the case-law of the ECtHR, the work of these institutions is linked also to the enforcement of the freedom of expression.
 It is therefore envisaged that the initial exchange of views and practices might, at a later stage, lead to concrete cooperation towards creating an environment enabling everyone to express their opinions without fear.

-Therefore, the Workshop will seek to:
+Therefore, the Seminar will seek to:

-- Present the CoE's and ECtHR's standards and work related to the freedom of expression including the safety of journalists; - Present the competences and activities of different NHRIs related to the freedom of expression including the safety of journalists; - Identify common interests and issues which have hitherto been addressed by all participant organisations (e.g. providing opinions on the legislation regulating media freedom, reviewing measures restricting freedom of expression or combating impunity of the perpetrators of criminal offences directed against journalists); - Situate those issues in the context of the recent trend of restricting freedom of expression and thus raise their visibility among the NHRIs; - Explore the possibilities for concrete future cooperation.
+- Present the CoE's and ECtHR's standards and work related to the freedom of expression including the safety of journalists; - Present the competences and activities of NHRIs and other national mechanisms related to the freedom of expression including the safety of journalists; - Include and discuss experiences of NHRIs and other national mechanisms; - Identify common interests and issues which have hitherto been addressed by all participant organisations (e.g. providing opinions on the legislation regulating media freedom, reviewing measures restricting freedom of expression or combating impunity of the perpetrators of criminal offences directed against journalists); - Situate those issues in the context of the recent trend of restricting freedom of expression and thus raise their visibility among the NHRIs and other national mechanisms; - Explore the possibilities for future cooperation.

-It is expected that the Workshop will prepare the ground for:
+It is expected that the Seminar will prepare the ground for:

-- Enhanced information-sharing between the CoE and relevant national NHRIs and/or the ENNHRI; - Targeted and permanent dialogue between the CoE and relevant national NHRIs.
+- Enhanced information-sharing between the CoE and NHRIs and other national mechanisms; - Targeted and on-going dialogue between the CoE and NHRIs and other national mechanisms.